 As of December 31, 2023, an increase of the discount rate of 0.50% would have resulted in a reduction of the Defined Benefit Obligations of \$55 million and a decrease of the discount rate of 0.50% would have resulted in an increase of the Defined Benefit Obligations by \$60 million.
-An increase of the inflation rate of 0.50% would have resulted in an increase of the Defined Benefit Obligations of \$8 million and a decrease of the inflation rate of 0.50% would have resulted in an increase of the Defined Benefit Obligations of \$8 million and a decrease of the inflation rate of 0.50% would have resulted in a decrease of the Defined Benefit Obligations of \$7 million.
-An increase of the life expectancy of one year would have resulted in an increase of the Defined Benefit Obligations of \$6 million and a decrease of the life expectancy of one year would have resulted in a decrease of the Defined Benefit Obligations of \$6 million.
+An increase of the inflation rate of 0.50% would have resulted in an increase of the inflation rate of 0.50% would have resulted in a decrease of the Defined Benefit Obligations of \$8 million.
+An increase of the life expectancy of one year would have resulted in an increase of the Defined Benefit Obligations of \$6 million.
 These sensitivity analyses are based on a change in an assumption while holding all other assumptions constant.
 When calculating the sensitivity of the defined benefit obligation to significant actuarial assumptions, the same method has been applied as when calculating the pension liability recognized within the consolidated statement of financial position.